AnyChart/docs.anychart.com/Common_Settings/Event_Listeners.md

   var index = point.getIndex();
   // getter for hovered point's series var currentSeries = point.getSeries();
-  // if this event is triggered on points unhovering, nothing will happen if (!event.currentPoint.hovered) return;
+  /* if this event is triggered when the point is not in the hover state, nothing will happen */ if (!event.currentPoint.hovered) return;
   // get an array of months, hovered point belong to and hover it. currentSeries.hover(getQuarterMonths(index));